Doofus-Mc-Goofus/Freestyle/README.md

 # Freestyle
 A weird YouTube Myspace Fediverse hybrid thing I was working on.
 I gave up because I realized I wouldn't be able to handle a project of this scale with the resources I had available.
 Plus, I have a lot of problems in real life I need to prioritize over this project.
 Feel free to finish the code and host your own instance.
+Just give credit is all.

 Since I never finished this project, I though I'd give a progress report to show what I could've done if I had the motivation to.